 + Be courteous, share the road and obey all traffic laws, signs and signals.

-+ When passing a bicyclist, allow at least three feet of space between the widest point of your vehicle and the widest point of the cyclist (this is a law in Colorado).
-To pass a cyclist safely, you may cross a double yellow center line when oncoming traffic is clear.
++ When passing a bicyclist, allow at least three feet of space between the widest point of your vehicle and the widest point of the bicyclist (this is a law in Colorado).
+To pass a bicyclist safely, you may cross a double yellow center line when oncoming traffic is clear.